guruthree/mac-se-video-converter/README.md

 ![Wiring overview](resources/wiring.png)

+(Note VSYS is Pico pin 39, +3.3V is Pico pin 36, GPIO20 is Pico pin 26, GPIO21 is Pico pin 27, and GPIO22 is Pico pin 29.)

 I have made a power/data harness from an old ATX power supply 20-pin cable and old motherboard ATX 20-pin connector.
 This rewires an older ATX power supply to provide the Mac SE motherboard with power and also break out the needed pins for video.

 **Important:** It seems that there may be a few variations of the logic board connector, please make sure you have the correct pin out for your board!!!